 The Skill Givers project aims to make the most of volunteer time offered by employer supported volunteering schemes for everyone involved.
-We do this by working with local voluntary and community groups, sports clubs, charities and social enterprises who support their community to get active, across Manchester and Salford, to identify where they really need support.
+We do this by working with local voluntary and community groups, sports clubs, charities and social enterprises, across Manchester and Salford, to identify where they really need support.

 These requests are then developed into short-term opportunities, often one day, for individual employee volunteers to complete tasks and projects that will provide the chance to share skills, learn new ones and really make a lasting difference to a group.